Om Mani Padme Hum

 Om mani padme hum is the most important mantra in Buddhism.
 It is the six syllable mantra of the Bodhisattva of compassion Avalokiteshvara.

-The Dalai Lama is said to be an incarnation of Avalokiteshvara, so the mantra is especially revered by his devotees.
-Click here to hear the mantra chanted by a Tibetan refugee.
+In Buddhism, the Dalai Lama is said to be an incarnation of Avalokiteshvara, so the mantra is especially revered by his devotees.

 - Om purifies bliss and pride (realm of the gods)